-Paying at The Office Headquarters, 8 North Ness Business Park, Lerwick
+Paying at Finance Department, 6 North Ness Business Park, Lerwick

-You can pay by cash or cheque at The Office Headquarters, 8 North Ness Business Park, Lerwick, and you will be issued with a receipt.
+You can pay by cash or cheque at The Finance Office currently located at 6 North Ness Business Park, Lerwick, and you will be issued with a receipt.

 Paying at the Post Office

 You can also make payments by cash or cheque at the Post Offices, using a swipe card.
 To request a card please complete the request form (PDF).

 You can post your rent to us using a crossed cheque or postal order made payable to Shetland Islands Council.
 Write your name, address and reference number on the back of your payment.